Metamogul/timestone/README.md

 This interface is then used by the event queue to materialize and sort new events as they are needed in a stream like fashion.

-Knowing this concept is important when it comes to designing tests for business logic where actions will schedule more actions (which might schedule more actions).
-Imagine you have an action `firstAction` that you want to execute asynchronously, which is supposed to schedule a `secondAction` via `simulation.Scheduler.PerformNow` that runs a tested operation.
-In this case the `simulation.Scheduler`'s run loop needs to wait for the generator later materializing `secondAction` to be added.
+Knowing this concept is important when it comes to designing tests for business logic where actions will recursively schedule more actions (which might schedule more actions).
+Imagine you have an action `firstAction` that you want to execute asynchronously, which is supposed to schedule a `secondAction` via `simulation.Scheduler.PerformNow`.
+In this case the `simulation.Scheduler`'s run loop needs to wait for the generator later materializing `secondAction` to be added – otherwise the run loop might terminate in the next iteration, not knowing yet that a new generator will provide another event shortly.

-In this case, you add a new `simulation.EventConfiguration` for the `firstAction` that looks probably like:
+To avoid this race condition, you add a new `simulation.EventConfiguration` for the `firstAction` that looks probably
+like:

 ```golang
 scheduler.ConfigureEvent("firstAction", nil, EventConfiguration{